 As you explore this special spot in Skamania County, remember that the Board of County Commissioners added a “Bigfoot ordinance” to the books that makes it against the law to harm this fabled furry creature.
 Is Bigfoot real?
 Keep your eyes peeled and decide for yourself.

-Stop 2: White Salmon
+Stop 2: Brews and Views in White Salmon

-Stop for lunch in the picturesque town of White Salmon.
+Enjoy lunch in the picturesque town of White Salmon.
 Don’t miss the delicious locally-sourced fare at Everybody’s Brewing, and the incredible view from their patio that looks out over the Columbia River.
 Don’t worry, they have plenty of bubbly non-alcoholic brews to quench your thirst, including a rotating tap of kombucha.

-After lunch pop across the street to the North Shore Cafe to grab a cup of coffee or fresh-squeezed juice for the road.
+After lunch, pop across the street to the North Shore Cafe to grab a cup of coffee or fresh-squeezed juice for the road.
 Once back in the car, you’ll keep heading east on Highway 14 to the junction of Highway 12 toward Walla Walla and Lewiston.

 Stop 3: Get a Taste of Walla Walla Wine Country

 When it’s all said and done, you’ll wonder why more people aren’t talking about this awesome road trip from Portland.